OpenMatch/COCO-DR/README.md

 	- The code for ANCE fine-tuning is in the `ANCE` folder.
 (Coming Soon!)

 ### c.
 Evaluation on BEIR
-The code for evaluation on BEIR is in the `evaluation` folder (coming out soon!).
+The code for evaluation on BEIR is in the `evaluation` folder (Coming Soon!).

 ## Checkpoints
 ### Main Experiments